jundalisay/superb/content/en/social/economics/principles/part-1/chapter-07.md

 ## How Balance Is Disrupted

-According to the Four Social Cycles, the Populist, Militant, Philosopher, and Merchant have to work together to move their society forward.
+According to the Four Social Cycles, the Worker, Warrior, Philosopher, and Merchant have to work together to move their society forward.
 Most often, one of them gains a natural dominance depending on the current cycle.

 However, sometimes the dominant class wants to stay in power.
 In the economy, this is done in the following ways:

 Class | Method | Examples
 --- | --- | ---
-1 Populist | Communism, Populism
+1 Worker | Communism, Populism
-2 Militant | Tyranny, Dictatorship
+2 Warrior | Tyranny, Dictatorship
 3 Philosopher | Tithes, Dogma
 4 Merchant | Mercantilism, Profit Maximization Doctrine